 What is constipation?

-In simple terms, digestion is the process that turns the tasty food you eat into energy and nutrients to keep your body running 24/7.
+In simple turns, digestion is the process that turns the tasty food you eat into energy and nutrients to keep your body running 24/7.

 The digestive system uses what it needs from your ingested food and eliminates waste through pooing.
 The process is automatic, or at least, it certainly should be if things are working correctly.
 But like all well-oiled machines, sometimes digestion can fail.
 If you’re having trouble passing stools, and those trips to the bathroom are leaving you unfulfilled, which in this case quite literally means ‘filled’, you may be constipated.1